sinbai/terraform-provider-azurerm/website/docs/r/compute_fleet.html.markdown

 * `tag` - (Optional) Specifies a passthrough value for more generic context.

-* `treat_failure_as_deployment_failure_enabled` - (Optional) Should any failure for any operation in the VM application will fail the deployment be enabled?
+* `treat_failure_as_deployment_failure_enabled` - (Optional) Should any failure for any operation in the virtual machine application will fail the deployment be enabled?
 Defaults to `false`.

 ---

 A `identity` block supports the following:

-* `type` - (Required)  The type of Managed Identity that should be configured on the Compute Fleet.
+* `type` - (Required)  The type of managed identity that should be configured on the Compute Fleet.
 Only possible value is `UserAssigned`.

-* `identity_ids` - (Optional) Specifies a list of User Managed Identity IDs to be assigned to the Compute Fleet.
+* `identity_ids` - (Optional) Specifies a list of user managed identity IDs to be assigned to the Compute Fleet.

 ---